jordanmor/piechart-masthead/README.md

 3. Build out the masthead seen in the image masthead.png
 4. Use the 'cart-icon.png' and 'search-icon.png' images; everything else should just be HTML and CSS

+**Notes**
+For this assignment, attention was placed on producing clear, readable CSS code by adhering to the DRY principle.

+Another personal goal was to utilize CSS Grid and CSS Flexbox to achieve proper placement of elements on the page, as well as CSS variables to achieve better code maintainability.